FAQ

 Capacity is limited and event selections are required at the time of purchase.
 Some events may sell out quickly.
 Venues and schedules are subject to change.

-What if I want to attend more than the 2 Spotlight Sessions and 5 events included in the Festival Pass?
+What if I want to attend more than the 5 or 8 events included in the Festival Pass?

-Your Festival Pass gives you access to 2 Spotlight Sessions and 5 additional events of your choice plus the free Open mic event.
-If you’d like to attend more, you can purchase extra tickets for individual events separately (subject to availability).
+If you’d like to attend more events, you can purchase extra tickets for individual events separately (subject to availability).
 This way, you can customize your weekend and enjoy as much of the Festival as you’d like.

 Is there a ticket discount if I book a 2-night stay?